What mechanism primarily causes heat transfer through solids?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-The correct answer is based on the principle of conduction, which is the primary mechanism for heat transfer through solids.
-In solids, heat energy is transferred primarily through the vibration and interaction of particles within the material.
-When one part of a solid is heated, the particles in that region gain kinetic energy and start to vibrate more vigorously.
-These energetic particles collide with neighboring, less energetic particles, transferring some of their energy to them.
-This process continues throughout the solid, allowing heat to move from the hot region to cooler areas until thermal equilibrium is reached.
+The primary mechanism that causes heat transfer through solids is conduction.
+This process involves the transfer of thermal energy through direct contact of particles in a material.
+When one part of a solid is heated, its particles begin to vibrate more vigorously.
+These vibrating particles collide with neighboring particles, transferring some of their energy to them.
+This chain reaction continues throughout the solid, allowing heat to move from the hotter region to the cooler region.

 Subscribe